Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Experiments

+\paragraph{\ours{} setting.} We use publicly available pretrained CLIPs for English, Russian, Korean, and Japanese.
+For other languages, we fine-tune English CLIP models on Multi30K~\citep{W16-3210,elliott-EtAl:2017:WMT} and MS-COCO variants~\citep{lin2014microsoft,IJCOL:scaiella_et_al:2019,ms_coco_es}.
+For making CLIP prompts, we convert single words to sentences using prompt templates suggested in~\citep{radford2021learning}.
+We apply the prompt-ensemble technique with 2--7 prompts for each word and use their average as word embeddings.

+To make the fingerprints, we use a set of 3000 images from ImageNet~\citep{deng2009imagenet} by default.
+See Sec.~\ref{sec:ab_imageset} for our detailed evaluation.
+For the static word embedding, we use \htw{} (HTW)-based Word2Vec~\citep{sigurdsson2020visual} and Wiki-based Fasttext embeddings~\citep{bojanowski2016enriching}.
-\paragraph{Evaluation Benchmark} We use the \textit{Dictionary} datasets~\citep{sigurdsson2020visual} which are test sets of \muse{} bilingual dictionaries~\citep{conneau2017word}.
-Each dictionary provides a set of matched pairs in two languages where each word in the source language can have multiple translations in the target language.

-\paragraph{Evaluation Metrics} Our metric is \textit{recall@n} used in~\cite{sigurdsson2020visual} for $n=1, 10$: given $n$ retrieved words for a given query, the retrieval is correct if at least one of $n$ words is the correct translation of the query. \textit{Recall@n} presents the fraction of source words that are correctly translated.
-By default, we report \textit{recall@1}, equivalent to \textit{precision@1}, and the matching accuracy used in~\citep{conneau2017word}.
+\paragraph{Evaluation.} We evaluate methods on the \textit{Dictionary} datasets~\citep{sigurdsson2020visual}, which are test sets used in the MUSE benchmark~\citep{conneau2017word}.
+Each dictionary is a set of translation pairs where each word in the source language may have multiple translations in the target language.
+We report {recall@n} used in~\cite{sigurdsson2020visual}, which presents the fraction of source words correctly translated.
+A retrieval is correct for a given query if at least one of $n$ retrieved words is the correct translation.
+By default, we report {recall@1}, which is equivalent to {precision@1}, and the accuracy used in~\citep{conneau2017word}.